Your role in safe care

 Take these steps to prevent a fall.

-- Ask your care team how to prevent or reduce the chance of a fall.
+- Ask for information on ways to prevent or reduce the chance of a fall or injury.

 - Wear footwear with non-skid soles, closed heels and toes.